reallyjosh4real/Twitter_Bot/README.md

 <img src="/Users/ramozo_88/Twitter_Bot/images/Screen Shot 2020-02-06 at 2.36.07 PM.PNG">

+After visualizing topics with scattertext I decided to take just Apple Support data and run hard and soft clustering on the text data to see if one would be better at predicting cluster trends in data for more accurate responses.

 ## Model

 ### K-means / Hard Clustering
+I first plotted distortion of my X_train in reference to cluster number to visualy see where the elobow of inflection seemed to be.
+I chose 13 as my number of topics because it is the point in which distortion is at its lowest.

 <img src="/Users/ramozo_88/Twitter_Bot/images/kmeans_elbow_graph.PNG">

-Distortion: mean sum of squared distances to centers Customer Questions:
+Distortion: mean sum of squared distances to centers

+Customer Questions:

 <img src="/Users/ramozo_88/Twitter_Bot/images/Screen Shot 2020-02-07 at 3.59.25 AM.png">
+In general the question topics seem to all have a similar theme of buggy updates.
+Clusters 2,3,4,8,10 and 11 all deal with iphone update and crashing in varying degrees.

 Company Responses:

 <img src="/Users/ramozo_88/Twitter_Bot/images/Screen Shot 2020-02-07 at 4.03.00 AM.png">
+Company responses seemed to be a bit more polite than their customer counterparts.
+Cluster 0 does look like a response to cluster 0 in Customer Questions.
+Other than that one cluster it was hard for me to match QA clusters using k-means model.
+There is definitely structure in the cluster but interpritability isnt as clear.

 ### LDA / Soft Clustering
 Customer Questions: